Jastar Ruhy

 Jastar Ruhy (Жастар рухы /kk/; 'Youth Spirit'), previously known as Jas Otan (Жас Отан /kk/; 'Young Fatherland') until 2022, is a youth wing of AMANAT, the ruling party of Kazakhstan.
 The youth organisation was originally formed at the 1st Jas Otan Congress in Astana on 14 May 2008.

 The Jastar Ruhy encompasses its branches across all Kazakhstan's regions, including the cities of Astana, Almaty, and Shymkent, as well as branches in districts and cities.
 The Jastar Ruhy central council includes deputies from the lower chamber Mäjilis and mäslihats (local assemblies) of all levels, leaders of youth NGOs, young athletes and cultural figures.
 As of 2012, the number of youth organization's members is approximately more than 200,000.

+In 2026, after the merger of Amanat into Ädilet, Jastar Ruhy moved under the Ädilet party.

 History

 The Jastar Ruhy youth wing of the ruling AMANAT party initially acted without having its own separate legal body.
 On 25 November 2006, at a political council meeting of Otan, Bakhytzhan Zhumagulov in his report noted there had been no single meeting of the Jas Otan republican council within the time frame of 1.5 years, and its leaders had organized only one-time events which was not connected with others.
 The political council of Otan, central office, all branches and representatives was given a task to intensify work with young people and provide a program of action in this direction urgently.